 '''

 shoot

-click "menu"

 for i=1 to 3

 gosub "incISO"

-[some more clicks]

-shoot.

-return
+shoot

 next i

 for i=1 to 3

-:decISO

 gosub "decISO"

+next

+end

+:incISO

 click "menu"

-next i

 [some more clicks]

-end

 return

+:decISO

+click "menu"

+[some more clicks]

 '''

 An example using the GOTO command taken from an endless intervalometer script.
 NOTE: This situation creates an endless loop.
 Until you manually override the script it will continue.
 This is generally considered BAD FORM!
 Any script should include/end-with all the commands to reset the camera to its original configuration prior to running the script, and properly end with the END command.
 Do not do this kind of thing unless you have a special need for it and know what you are doing.